Rollup Alarm Attributes

 - The total value of the alarm conditions on the container’s children is 7.

-- The rollup thresholds for the container use the default values for the Rollup alarm settings listed in this article.
+- The rollup thresholds for the container use the default values for the Rollup alarm settings listed in #.
 The Orange Threshold value = 6, so the container’s rollup appears as Orange, indicating a major alarm condition.